 Learn to adjust your trekking poles for variations in ground height and how low you can pitch to cut out airflow from below and then how high you need to go to capture a cool breeze for those hotter days.

 A trekking pole tent is always a stake away from a collapse, something a freestanding tent doesn’t have an issue with.

-Some ground types are just prone to stakes pulling loose with heavy weather, water saturates the ground allowing slippage or winds hitting the tent forcefully pulling a stake.
+Some ground types are prone to stakes pulling loose with heavy weather, and water saturates the ground, allowing slippage or winds to pull the tent forcefully.

-A large amount of non-freestanding tents are single-wall, this means there is no inner separate part of the tent which can cause condensation issues if not properly vented and the walls (or ceiling) aren’t steep enough.
+Many non-freestanding tents are single-wall, which means there is no inner separate part of the tent, which can cause condensation issues if not properly vented and the walls (or ceiling) aren’t steep enough.

-If not managed well you can get water condensation falling on you from the ceiling onto you causing your sleeping bag or quilt to get wet along with you and this makes down gear perform worse than rated.
+If not managed well you can get water condensation from the ceiling onto you, causing your sleeping bag or quilt to get wet along with you, making down gear perform worse than rated.

-This is the trade-off for most on a DCF, or Dyneema Composite Fabric, tent, like for example, a Duplex and its Dyneema fabric is incredibly waterproof, so waterproof that water can’t escape or get in.
+This is the trade-off for most on a DCF, or Dyneema Composite Fabric, tent.
+For example, a Duplex and its Dyneema fabric are incredibly waterproof, so waterproof that water can’t escape or get in.

-On a double-wall tent, there is a separation from you and the tent outer surface so you get far less condensation due to increased airflow.
+On a double-wall tent, there is a separation between you and the tent’s outer surface so you get far less condensation due to increased airflow.

 A trekking pole tent requires consistent tension to help the tent keep its shape and resilience to inclement weather, if the stakes get loose and it starts to slip then the tent can easily cave in.

-The tension drives the entire stability of the structure, so making sure you have anchored your tent stakes correctly and that they stay deep in the ground is vital to comfort over any length of time.
+The tension drives the structure’s entire stability, so ensuring you have anchored your tent stakes correctly and stay deep in the ground is vital to comfort over any length of time.